alex-sharifi/book-reports/the-data-warehouse-toolkit.md

 ### Dimensional Modeling Process and Tasks

-- The primary goals are to create a model that meets the business requirements, verify that data is available to populate the model, and provide the ETL team with a solid starting source-to-target mapping<sup>pg 430</sup>.
+- The primary goals are to create a model that meets the business requirements, verify that data is available to populate the model, and provide the ETL team with a solid starting source-to-target mapping<sup>pg 430</sup> and a clear direction<sup>pg 441</sup>.

 - Dimensional models unfold through a series of design sessions, with each pass resulting in a more detailed and robust design.
 A typical design requires _three to four weeks_ for a single business process dimensional model<sup>pg 430</sup>.
 - {image of dimensional modeling process flow diagram}